top of page

 • Headaches that worsen with stress or posture

-• Sensitivity in the scalp or neck muscles
+• Sensitivity in the scalp, neck, or shoulder muscles

 What Contributes to Tension-Type Headaches?